John C. Goss: Later career

-In spring of 2019 he joined, and performs hula with, Kūhai Hālau O Kala'alohiikamakaokalaua'e Pā 'Ōlapa Kahiko under the guidance of kumu hula Carla Kala'alohiikamakaokalaua'e Culbertson, helping to perpetuate Hawaiian cultural heritage in the lineage of Frank Kawaikapuokalani Hewett as passed to him by 'Iolani Luahine, Edith Kanaka'ole, Emma DeFries, and cultural practitioners.
+In early 2019 he joined, and performs hula with, Kūhai Hālau O Kala'alohiikamakaokalaua'e Pā 'Ōlapa Kahiko under the guidance of kumu hula Carla Kala'alohiikamakaokalaua'e Culbertson, helping to perpetuate Hawaiian cultural heritage in the lineage of Frank Kawaikapuokalani Hewett as passed down from 'Iolani Luahine, Edith Kanaka'ole, Emma DeFries, and family cultural practitioners.

-In spring, 2022, he was Production Designer for a new play by Joe Moe, Deny We Were, that premiered on May 11 at Wild Project in New York City.
+In early 2022, he was production designer for a new play by Joe Moe, Deny We Were, that premiered on May 11 at Wild Project in New York City.
 He also completed a two year graphic design packaging project for the Anthems & Antithets 4-disc collection of 88 new songs by Los Angeles composer, Brian Woodbury.
 That summer he performed with his hula hālau in Nā Pilina (Connections), a hula showcase, at the Palm Springs Cultural Center.

 In June, 2023, Goss and his husband published a magazine format cookbook and interior design showcase, Asian Home, the first of three planned volumes (including Desert Home and Holiday Home).
 He directs, and they perform together in, a music video, Cold Genius Aria - The Cold Song or What Power Art Thou by Henry Purcell.

-In 2024, Goss directed three music videos for Hope Levy based on songs by American singer/songwriter, Connie Converse, and filmed in southern California.
-He also performed as Neptune in Father Neptune by Connie Converse.
+In 2024, Goss directed three music videos -- Father Neptune, One by One (Walking in the Dark), and Honey Bee -- based on songs by 1950s American singer/songwriter, Connie Converse, performed by Hope Levy.
+He also performed as Father Neptune in the video of the same name.
 That fall he performed kahiko and 'auana hula at the annual 'Hula Hiehie O Na Kupuna Festival' in Laguna Woods.

 In 2025, Goss completed design and coloring for Brian Woodbury's comic book, Theseus Rex.
+He designed the poster for Joe Moe's new play, Good Mourning.
+He contributed historical research, video production, and performed in his hālau's hō'ike, 'Ike Aku, 'Ike Mai, a timeline of hula and Hawaiian music from the 1800s to the present.

 Personal life

-In Sep, 2013, Goss married Amarin Ratanarat, his longtime partner since 1996.
+In September 2013, Goss married Amarin Ratanarat, his longtime partner since 1996.

-In Feb, 2020, Goss confirmed his biological father, Grant Mitchell Salzman, through DNA testing and is also related to Harry Saltzman, producer of the early James Bond films.
+In February 2020, Goss confirmed his biological father, Grant Mitchell Salzman, through DNA testing and is also related to Harry Saltzman, producer of the early James Bond films.